heroku/app-innovation/README.md

   });
 });
 ```
+If you get errors from the pg.connect line above, you can ignore them

 - This ensures that when you access your app using the /db route, it will return all rows in the test_table table.

 - Create a table and insert a record